emad-elsaid/memoize/README.md

 	Load(key K) (value V, ok bool)
 }
 ```

+# Note on Cacher interface

+* `memoize` requier the cache interface to implement two simple `Load` and `Store` functions
+* So you can adapt any other caching library to `memoize`
+* This will give you a very powerful memoization patterns where you can store your cache in memory, file, remote system or have failovers with multiple layers of caching.
+* This also means `memoize` package will not remove any items from the cache, it's the cache implementation responsibility to manage it's size, TTL, and communication with remote systems

 > [!IMPORTANT]
 > This package is still being tested, use it with caution